opencog/learn/run/0-config/README.md

   Pre-configured variants for English and artificial langauges are in `2-pair-conf-en.sh` and in `2-pair-conf-fake.sh`.

+* `3-mst-conf.sh` and `3-mpg-conf.sh` -- Parameters that control MST
+  parsing and disjunct counting.
+The MPG variant is the "Maximum Planar Graph" variation of MST, as ordinary MST parsing may result in non-planar trees.

 Notes
 -----
 What is the best way to automate complex data processing pipelines?